-- Contact your property manager - 911 and tell them your symptoms.
+- Contact your property manager - ▶ if you need immediate medical attention, call 911 and tell them your symptoms.

 FOR MORE INFORMATION ON CORONAVIRUS: Health Link 811

 The guidance provided in this document can assist you to prevent the introduction of COVID-19.